Three review 2023: our honest verdict on the mobile network

 1) No more inclusive EU or worldwide roaming

-2) 4G lacking outside built-up areas
+2) 4G lacking in some rural areas

 3) True blackspots for calls in the country